-Table 1: Simulated power values for 10, 12, 14, 16, 18 and 20 participants.
+Table 1: Simulated power values for 20,22,24,26,28 and 30 participants.

-While the effect should be easily detectable for the accuracy-based hypothesis, the precision hypothesis is somewhat harder to detect and requires at least 14 subjects (for a power above 0.9).
-As it is not very costly for us to add more subjects, we aim for a power of 0.95, which should be achieved with roughly 16 subjects.
-Note that, as the simulation process involves several sources of uncertainty, some variability is to be expected in the results, which explains why the simulated power for 18 subjects is lower than the power simulated for 16 subjects.
+While the effect should be easily detectable for the accuracy-based hypothesis, the precision hypothesis is somewhat harder to detect and requires at least 30 subjects (for a power above 0.9).
+Note that, as the simulation process involves several sources of uncertainty, some variability is to be expected in the results, which explains why the power difference between 22 and 24 participants is smaller than the difference between 24 and 26 participants.